HMXCorp/ACTS-Procurement-Accelerator/README.md

-# ACTS Procurement Accelerator - released March 31 2024
+# ACTS Procurement Accelerator - released March 31, 2024

 Access to the ACTS Procurement Acclerator is by invitation.

 The ACTS Procurement Acclerator includes the following capabilities:

-1. **Data Management Infrastructure** - a comprehensive data strategy implementation including data ingestion, Azure Data Factory pipelines, Azure Synapse deployments including pipelines for development (staged) and consumer (curated) data management with associated storage containers, a common enterprise procurement data model, and a beneficial ownership data model.
+1. **Data Management Infrastructure** - a comprehensive data strategy implementation including data ingestion, Azure Data Factory pipelines, Azure Synapse deployments including pipelines for development (staged) and consumer (curated) data management with associated storage containers, a common Enterprise Procurement Model (EPM), and a beneficial ownership data model.
+Data schema for the EPM adopts the [Open Contracting Data Standard](https://www.open-contracting.org/data-standard/), a comprehensive data standard designed to increase contracting transparency, and allow deeper analysis of contracting data by a wide range of users.
     - The deployment includes the [Business Use Case Portal](DeliveryIP_GitHub/BusinessUseCasePortal), a Microsoft Power App that is used to identify the location and filename for open data sources downloaded by a user and used to develop the input to the Beneficial Ownership Engine.
 2. **Beneficial Ownership Engine** - An AI analysis technique for detecting complex relationships between procurement organizational entitities and their activities.
 3. **Power BI Templates** - for visualization of procurement compliance information and results of analysis performed by the ACTS Procurement Acclerator.